 They mostly are close to strategic accesses.
 The places, the countries, and the strategic points that the US military selected in the first island chain all have very strong natures of being strategic, being focused, and having goals.
-For example, to use the words of former US Secretary of State [John Foster] Dulles, Japan "is a crucial factor in the chain of coastal islands along the mainland."
-The United States uses its Seventh Fleet, which is stationed in Japan, to control the vast majority of accesses in Northeast Asia that enter and leave the Pacific, the Korea Strait, and the straits and waterways among the Ryukyu Islands.
-For example, the Korea Strait is a channel that is frequently traveled by China, Japan, South Korea, North Korea, and Russia; controlling this strait is equivalent to grabbing the maritime transportation lifelines of these several countries.
+For example, to use the words of former US Secretary of State [John Foster] Dulles, Japan "is a crucial factor in the chain of coastal islands along the mainland."120 The United States uses its Seventh Fleet, which is stationed in Japan, to control the vast majority of accesses in Northeast Asia that enter and leave the Pacific, the Korea Strait, and the straits and waterways among the Ryukyu Islands.
+For example, the Korea, and Russia; controlling this strait is equivalent to grabbing the maritime transportation lifelines of these several countries.
 And the Changi [Naval] Base in Singapore in the group of Southeast Asian bases directly controls the Straits of Malacca.
 Looking at the range of its sea transportation, it is possible to travel north from